guides

 On a 10-15 year old residential HVAC in Maryland: 8-15% reduction in run-time per cooling/heating cycle after a NADCA-standard cleaning.
 On a 5-year-old system that's been filter-maintained: 2-5%.
 On a brand-new system: essentially zero.

-What the savings look like in dollars
+What the savings look like in practice

 The non-energy reason to do it